|

 nor financial success in her life.

-Widowed in 1962, Jean moved to Bucks county, Pennsylvania.
+Widowed in 1962, she moved from New Hampshire to Pennsylvania.
 During this

-period she drew mostly landscapes, character sketches, flowers.
+period she drew mostly landscapes, character sketches, and flowers.
 She admired Andrew

-As her arthritis progressed, Jean moved two the warmer climate of central
+As her arthritis progressed, Jean moved to the warmer climate of central

 Arizona in 1966, then San Miguel de Allende, Mexico.
 During this period she met